Abdulazeez-Dolapo/localstorage-encrypt/README.md

 To delete a particular saved data.

 It takes a single parameter: the key you used to store the data.
-The key has to be of string type.
+The key is of type string.

 ```javascript
 ls.remove("authToken")